TTWNO/tait.tech/isaif.md

 <p id="124">124.
 The usual response to such concerns is to talk about “medical ethics.”
 But a code of ethics would not serve to protect
 freedom in the face of medical progress; it would only make matters worse.
 A code of ethics applicable to genetic engineering would be in effect a means of regulating the genetic constitution of human beings.
-Somebody (probably the upper-middle class, mostly) would decide that such and such applications of genetic engineering were “ethical”. and others were not, so that in effect they would be imposing their own values on the genetic constitution of the population at large.
+Somebody (probably the upper-middle class, mostly) would decide that such and such applications of genetic engineering were “ethical” and others were not, so that in effect they would be imposing their own values on the genetic constitution of the population at large.
 Even if a code of ethics were chosen on a completely democratic basis, the majority would be imposing their own values on any minorities who might have a different idea of what constituted an “ethical” use of genetic engineering.
 The only code of ethics that would truly